 6 Ways College Is Different from High School

 It's hard to know what college is really like until you get there.
-And in these uncertain times, college life might be even more difficult to imagine.
-But no matter when or where your freshman year begins -- at home, on campus, or some combination of the two -- college will be different from high school in these important ways.
+But no matter when or where your freshman year begins, college will be different from high school in these important ways.

 One of the biggest challenges for new college freshmen is time management.
 Most students are surprised by the amount of "free" time they have compared to their lives in high school.
 In college, you may have three classes one day, and none the next.
 You might be tempted to kick back, but it's up to you to balance studying and coursework with socializing and other pursuits.

 2. College professors expect you to learn and think independently